tuffy/emuman/README.md

 contain all the correct ROMs with the correct names and nothing else.
 Missing files or incorrect files will be reported as BAD, as will machine directories with extra files that need to be removed.

-Unused device machines will also be reported separately.
-No sense keeping the ROMs for a device that none of your games use.

 ## Generating a Report